Mehedi-Hassan81/Mehedi-Hassan81/README.md

 ---

 ## 🎯 Career Goals
-- Build expertise as a Junior QA Engineer & Junior Data Analyst
+- Build expertise as a QA Engineer & Data Analyst
 - Grow into a Backend-focused Software Engineer with Python & Go
 - Move towards AI/ML Engineering for intelligent system development